3BDO3Ai/AIC2-Round-2-Code-Breakers-Team/README.md

 ### Tips
 - Regularly save model checkpoints to prevent data loss during training.
 - Monitor training and validation metrics to avoid overfitting and ensure model robustness.
-- **Optimal Environment:** Preprocess the data on Kaggle's TPU for efficiency, and train the model on a high-performance computer,and i used (PC with GPU A4000 16GB and 135 GB RAM) for faster processing.
+- **Optimal Environment:** Preprocess the data on Kaggle's TPU for efficiency, and train the model on a high-performance computer, and I used (A PC with GPU A4000 16GB and 135 GB RAM) for faster processing.
 - **Path Management:** Ensure consistency with file paths across scripts and notebooks to avoid errors during data loading, model training, and evaluation.
 - *Note that:* the test output will appear in the model path.
+- You can run the testing phase on CPU or GPU with the two versions uploaded.

-## Our Teeam
+## Our Team
 ### Code Breakers

 Abdelrahman Ahmed Karim Mohammed